JohnBurlin/Power-Network-DataSet-DENC/README.md

 # Power-Network-Dataset-DENC
-The network data used in "DENC: a vulnerable node identification algorithm based on differential electrical conductivity strength based neighborhood compactness for power networks".
+The network data used in "Differential electrical conductivity strength based neighborhood compactness model: A novel vulnerable node identification method for power networks".